Egypt–Pakistan relations: 1995 Egyptian embassy bombing

 In 1995, a disastrous car bombing took place in Islamabad that targeted the Egyptian Embassy which the Egyptian Islamic Jihad claimed responsibility for.
 A massive manhunt was initiated by ISI and all assailants were arrested in 2001 and were extradited to Egypt.

 Military relations

 The Pakistani and Egyptian military maintain close relations in the fields of defence production, and the two nations frequently maintain contacts of high-level delegations of military chiefs, in a meeting with Raheel Sharif, Egypt's president affirmed his wish to further promote military co-operation with Pakistan.

 Economic relations

 Egypt and Pakistan have agreed to enhance the existing level of co-operation between the two countries which include economic and commercial relations, investment opportunities, co-operation in public and civil services, health sector, agriculture, and postal, both countries would further enhance their co-operation in the alternative energy sector particularly wind power generation.

 There are over 700 Pakistanis living in Egypt, mainly in Cairo and Alexandria.
-Relations are helped by the fact that both states are majority-Muslim and there is a strong people to people contact between both countries.
+Relations are helped by the fact that both states have Muslim majorities and there is a strong people-to-people contact between both countries.